 Homework reinforces concepts covered during class time.
 Students may expect to review, practise skills, catch up, and prepare for tests.
 Students often require help in developing their study skills, and in organizing their time so as to balance homework, extra-curricular activities, and free time.
 Long-term projects or assignments that are to be completed over an extended period of time build on previous knowledge and skills and expand the student's knowledge and skills of research, organization, and time management.
 The requirements and scheduling of all assignments will be shared with students and parents.
 All students will have a home reading program in addition to their daily homework to encourage a life-long reading habit.

 When appropriate, parents can use the homework book as a means to provide small written messages to the teacher.
 The teacher in turn may also use the homework book to provide appropriate communication back to the parent.
-Parent, student, and teacher initial that they have read all correspondence.
-Please note that these messages can and will be read by your child.
-We are unable to guarantee complete confidentiality within the homework books.
-This should be taken into consideration when determining the level of sensitivity of the correspondence and how your child might misunderstand events.
-Issues of a highly personal nature should be addressed by other means such as a phone call, a personal meeting or a confidential sealed letter.
+Parent and teacher initial that they have read all correspondence.

-In mid-October, students, parents and teachers meet to set individualized goals for each student.
-The goals are accompanied by strategies with which to reach the goals.
-All students’ goals are subsequently monitored throughout the year.
-Learning Conversations provide an opportunity for teachers to meet with their students 1-on-1 or in small groups to discuss the goals.
-Likewise, the principal meets with all students during which students share their progress.
+In mid-October, students, parents and teachers meet to set individualized goals for continuous improvement.
+The goals are accompanied by strategies with which to reach the goals which are monitored throughout the year.
+Learning Conversations provide an opportunity for teachers, administrators and parents to meet with students to discuss the goals.

 Goal Setting Goodies: The principal meets with all students to discuss their goals and progress toward the goals.

-Parents are requested to notify the school if their child is going to be absent.
+Parents are required to notify the school if their child is going to be absent.

 To ensure your child's safety, we will call home if your child is absent and we have not been previously notified.
 Our answering service phone number is 780.434.6766.